nocobase/nocobase/docs/en-US/api/database/index.md

 If the above two files are imported when calling `import()`, after being extended again by `extend()`, the table <i>books</i> will have `title` and `price` two fields.

-This method is espeically useful when extending the table structure that is already defined by existing plugin.
+This method is especially useful when extending the table structure that is already defined by existing plugin.

 ## Built-in Events